 The third deliverable, which builds on the guide, is a worksheet booklet that breaks each of the core principles down into three steps with questions and considerations to guide users in applying the principles to their own work.
 The worksheets also include exercises to be conducted before and after implementing the core principles to help characterize the community and reflect on the risk communication process.

-The Natural Hazards Center team is currently developing the fourth set of deliverables, a six-session training course for practitioners titled, “Risk Communication and Social Vulnerability," and a half-day training for a broader audience.
-In these sessions, practitioners will explore the concepts covered in the Principles of Risk Communication materials and apply these ideas to their respective contexts with a specific emphasis on including socially vulnerable populations.
-The workshops are intended to provide continued support for practitioners and develop a process for translating risk communication research into practice.
-These sessions are being run March through May of 2022.
+The Natural Hazards Center team developed a fourth set of deliverables, a series of training courses for practitioners titled, “Risk Communication and Social Vulnerability."
+In these courses practitioners explore the concepts covered in the Principles of Risk Communication materials and apply these ideas to real-world contexts with a specific emphasis on including socially vulnerable populations.
+In Spring of 2022, we successfully held a virtual six-session training course for U.S. Army Corps of Engineers employees.
+In Spring of 2023, we will be leading an intensive two-day in-person training and another virtual six-session training course with a new set of students.
+These trainings are intended to provide continued support for practitioners and develop a process for translating risk communication research into practice.

 To learn more about these resources, you can click on the two recorded presentations available below.

 This webinar provides a summary of the Risk Communication Worksheets as part of the joint Silver Jackets and U.S. Army Corps of Engineers “Bridging the Equity Gap: Flood Resilience for the Whole Community" webinar series.

 This webinar provides an overview of the Risk Communication Principles Guide and Annotated Bibliography.
 This presentation includes case studies of these principles in practice.